 |Program||Additional Requirement||Contact Information|

 |Digital Media & Design||Interview/Portfolio||860-486-6765|

-- Consideration for Storrs admission only
+- Application is considered for Storrs admission only

-- Must be eligible for Honors consideration
+- Applicant must be eligible for Honors consideration